OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

 Usage as Network Interfaces
 ---------------------------

-It is possible use a PCI device as a NIC interface directly in OpenNebula.
+It is possible use a PCI device as an NIC interface directly in OpenNebula.
 In order to do so you will need to follow the configuration steps mentioned in this guide, namely changing the device driver.

 When defining a Network that will be used for PCI passthrough nics, please use either the ``dummy`` network driver or the ``802.1Q`` if you are using VLAN.
 In any case, type any random value into the ``BRIDGE`` field, and it will be ignored.
 For ``802.1Q`` you can also leave ``PHYDEV`` blank.